ammilam/afa/README.md

 ## Focus Areas

-Below are the `focus areas` that various proposials and ititatives will align under.
+Below are the `focus areas` that various proposals and initiatives will align under.
 A lot of the `focus areas` listed below are closely related and help implement each other.
 At this time, this document is still very fluid and may have parts lacking information...

 ### Boost Membership